schwampus/PowFinder/README.md

 # ❄️ [powfinder.netlify.app](https://powfinder.netlify.app/) ❄️

 This project was made during our course: Js with Frameworks.
-We worked with Vue and Vite.
+I coded this project using Vue3 and Vite.

 <p>Here's a list of stuff that makes this site work:</p>